 D) Love to cook and love to eat, but my favorite things are probably pizza, Lebanese, and classic french in no particular order.

-E) Comedians, Lewis Black, Sarah Silverman, Robin Williams, Bill Hicks, Dennis Leary (yes that's right for you comedy snobs, I like them both),
+E) Comedians, Lewis Black (well, until that abysmal thing several years ago where he became a parody of all that he mocks w/o any kind of denouement), Sarah Silverman, Robin Williams, Bill Hicks, Dennis Leary (yes that's right for you comedy snobs, I like them both),

 F) Artists and Art: Mark Rothko, Diego Rivera, "Guernica", Andy Warhol, Michael Basquiat, I absolutely hate and despise Kincaid.
 Other than that I realize that this isn't the most educated list, but hey we can't be experts at everything, I make an effort ;).
 Bolotowsky and Mondrian